Coastal Health

 IRREVERSIBLE.

-When the ocean erodes a shoreline, we can't reverse that outcome.
-With sea level rise, storms that combine with high tides--called storm surges--are flooding coastal areas with increased frequency.
-If that inundation erodes coastal lands, that has a permanent impact.
-Scientists are predicting a global decrease in beaches and in sand by 2050.
+Eroding shorelines can't be reversed.
+As sea levels rise, storms that combine with high tides--called storm surges--will flood coastal areas with increased frequency.
+Scientists are predicting a global decrease in beaches and sand by 2050.
 How old will you be by then?
-Let's make change now so this doesn't happen!
+Let's make change now so this doesn't happen.

 Storm Surge